-- A. Minimum lot size: 87,120 square feet (2 acres) - B. A minimum of 100 foot of landscaped set back shall be required from the edge of the highway right of way. - C. A minimum of 100 foot landscaped set back shall be required surrounding the area used for storage and driveways or from all property lines. - D. The use of all rental units shall be limited to storage. - Renters may conduct minor maintenance such as cleaning, minor repairs and spot painting to their privately owned boats, trailers and other recreational vehicles.
-However, no rental space shall be used for any retail or service activities / uses including: businesses or professional offices, retail sales, services provided for a fee, or fabrication of any products intended for sale - E. The project is to be designed of conventional mini storage materials (metal siding and roof or concrete Block) or alternatives as approved by the Planning Board.
+- A. Minimum lot size: 87,120 square feet (2 acres). - B. A minimum of 100 feet of landscaped set back shall be required from the edge of the highway right of way. - C. A minimum of 100-foot landscaped set back shall be required surrounding the area used for storage and driveways or from all property lines following Section 815. - D. The use of all rental units shall be limited to storage. - E. No rental space shall be used for any retail or service activities / uses including businesses or professional offices, retail sales, services provided for a fee, or fabrication of any products intended for sale. - F. The project is to be designed of conventional mini storage materials (metal siding and roof or concrete Block) or alternatives as approved by the Planning Board.
 Natural or manufactured screening is required.
-The Planning Board must approve building colors and signage at the time of issuance of the Special Permit. - F. Lighting: The exterior lighting shall be directed downward and away from adjoining property and public roads and shall not constitute a traffic hazard.
-Lighting shall be shielded from shining into the nighttime sky so as to prevent light pollution

-- G. Maximum height of the Mini-Storage is 20 feet. - H. If outside storage is approved, a screened fenced area at the rear of the site must be provided.
-Such fencing shall be high enough and of a material to shield from view items stored within the Fenced area, from the road and adjacent properties.
+The Planning Board must approve building colors and signage at the time of issuance of the Special Permit. - G. Lighting: The exterior lighting shall be directed downward and away from adjoining property and public roads and shall not constitute a traffic hazard.
+Lighting shall be shielded from shining into the nighttime sky so as to prevent light pollution. - H. Maximum height of the Mini-Storage is 20 feet. - I. Fencing shall be high enough and of a material to shield from view the Mini Storage from the road and adjacent properties.

-Note: The purpose and intent is to ensure that adequate screening is provided.
-The Planning Board shall have the option of requiring additional screening / fencing to provide adequate screening.
+Note: The purpose and intent are to ensure that adequate screening is provided.
+The Planning Board shall have the option of requiring additional screening/fencing to provide adequate screening when necessary.